-In this context, the zero Asset Management Fee may not be as attractive as it looks.
+In this context, the zero Asset Management charges may not be as attractive as it looks.

 The chart below shows the growth of ‘True Beacon One’ as compared to Nifty50.

-Now, this certainly looks like a promising performance.
+Now, this certainly looks like a promising Fund Performance.

-Since the fund aims to outperform the index by at least 6% per annum, it is up to their set standard so far.
+Since the fund aims to outperform the index by at least 6% per annum, it is up to its set standard so far.

 But there is more to it than what meets the eye.

-For instance, the returns shown in the table above are pre-tax values.
+For instance, the ‘True Beacon One’ returns shown in the table above are pre-tax values.